AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

 - **DenseNet121**
 - **DenseNet161**

-*We have studied these models with and without incorporating **attention mechanisms**.
+*We have studied these models with and without incorporating: attention mechanisms, balancing the dataset through oversampling, and two image processing techniques: Gaussian blur and sharpening

 ---